 - Doctor of Philosophy (PhD): A Doctor of Philosophy is a terminal degree in the field.
 Students demonstrate the ability to conduct original research as well as a mastery of scholarly methodologies, theories and tools of the discipline.
 Candidates must demonstrate that they can address a major intellectual problem and propose meaningful hypotheses.
 The ASU Department of English has four PhD degree programs. - Master of Arts (MA): A Master of Arts degree focuses on a specific field in the humanities, preparing students academically through research and discussion based learning.
 These programs are not generally terminal in that students use the MA as a stepping-stone to continue into a doctoral program in the same or similar field.
 ASU's Department of English offers several MA degree programs. - Master (M): A Master's degree in a specific field is a professional degree preparing students to work in the field of that program.
-It is generally a terminal degree; however, students can still pursue a doctorate.
+It is generally a terminal degree; however, students may still pursue a related doctorate.
 ASU's Department of English offers one Master's degree program.
-The Master of TESOL (MTESOL) program (in-person or online) prepares students for professional jobs in teaching ESL (English as a second language)/EFL (English as a foreign language) through a combination of strong academic background in TESOL theories and practical experiences that emphasizes professional development and participation in the field. - Master of Fine Arts (MFA): A Master of Fine Arts prepares students for a career in a specific creative area of study.
-It is generally a terminal degree; however, students can still pursue a doctorate with it.
+The Master of TESOL (MTESOL) program (in-person or online) prepares students for professional jobs in teaching ESL (English as a second language)/EFL (English as a foreign language) through a combination of strong academic background in TESOL theories and practical experiences that emphasizes professional development and participation in the field.
+Note: The MTESOL program does not offer certification to teach in US K-12 public schools. - Master of Fine Arts (MFA): A Master of Fine Arts prepares students for a career in a specific creative area of study.
+It is generally a terminal degree; however, students can still pursue a related doctorate with it.
 ASU's Department of English offers one MFA degree program in Creative Writing with a focus in either Fiction or Poetry. - Master of Advanced Study (MAS): A Master of Advanced Study is a professional degree with a focus on practical experience.
-It is generally a terminal degree; however, students can still pursue a doctorate with it.
+It is generally a terminal degree; however, students can still pursue a related doctorate with it.
 ASU's Department of English offers one MAS degree program in Film and Media Studies.